-by Saul McLeod published 2010
+by By Saul McLeod published 2010, updated 2015

 For example, if you place a toy under a blanket, the child who has achieved object permanence knows it is there and can actively seek it.
-Before this stage, the child behaves as if the toy had simply disappeared.
-The attainment of object permanence generally signals the transition to the next stage.
+At the beginning of this stage the child behaves as if the toy had simply disappeared.
+The attainment of object permanence generally signals the transition to the next stage of development (preoperational).

 Aim: Piaget (1963) wanted to investigate at what age children acquire object permanence.